Yaz12321/AnkhbotCTTPoints/README.md

     b- create a new app.

-    c- in the app, you will get your customer key and secret.
+    c- in the app, under 'Keys and Access Tokens' you will get your customer key and secret.

     d- from the app, create access token.